Nexosis/nexosis.github.io/_guides/Calendars.md

 - eventName: the title of the event given in the calendar.
 Matching event names will be treated as a single column when determining date overlap (see below for more information).
 - calendarName: the name of the calendar joined to - useful if more than one calendar has been joined in the same View.

 The time stamp of each event is then overlapped with the timestamp column in the primary dataset dependent on the granularity of the join specified in the columnOptions object.
 The default granularity for all forecasts is 'day' and this is retained in calendar joins.
-If you specify nothing then each event which occurs on a day will be treated as having happened with the day of the source data set's daily observations.
+If you specify nothing then each event which occurs on a day will be treated as having happened with the day of the source dataset's daily observations.

 For example consider the following imported calendar data: